 root@kube-manager:~# sudo kubeadm init --pod-network-cidr 10.244.0.0/16

-kubeadm init command prepares the machine as a Kubernetes master node.
+kubeadm init command prepares the machine as a Kubernetes controller node.
 The

 --pod-network-cidr flag is required specifically for this article, as you’ll be using the Flannel pod network.
 If you don’t use Flannel in your actual projects, you won’t need to supply it.
 Don’t worry about this for now, as all will be explained later.